If your content strategy is the vehicle that drives your marketing, your content calendar is the road map that’ll get you where you want to go.

 IMPORTANT: Please don’t skip this step.
 You’ll never look at your content calendar again if you don’t take the time to proactively plan new content.

-Producing content for your social channels is hard work, but using a content calendar can take the guesswork out of it and save you hours while getting better results.
+Producing content for your social media platforms is hard work.
+A content calendar removes the guesswork, saving you hours while producing better results.

-Remember, there are a million different ways you can customize your content calendar.
+Remember, you can customize your content calendar a million different ways.
 Don’t let the endless options paralyze you from starting.
 Choose what you think you’ll need right now and make small changes when necessary.